About the Event

 Welcome to Central Pennsylvania’s ridges and valleys!
 You will experience the best terrain and trails PA has to offer, from gnarly single track to flat and fast double track, heart breaking climbs and quad-busting descents.

 The Lost Turkey Trail runs as a point to point trail, traversing the southern portion of the Allegheny Front and culminating at the top of Blue Knob.
-This year you will experience an ALL NEW event with distances of 50K (32 miles) or a Half Marathon (13.1 miles).
-New swag, new Start/Finish area and a post-race party you will need to stay for all come with this year’s lower registration fees!
+This year you will experience an ALL NEW event with distances of 50 miles and 7120 elevation gain, 50K (32 miles and 4534 elevation gain) or a Half Marathon (13.1 miles and 2428 elevation gain).

 50K Course Description